Lskrzypc/Cloud_computing_24/README.md

 ## Project structure

-The repo has been splitted into several folders :
+The repository is organized into the following directories :
 - `.github` : contains the CI/CD declaration
 - `examples ` : contains the API written in Python using FastAPI framework
 - `infrastructure` : contains the cloud architecture declarations